 The Cu Chi Tunnels

-The Viet Minh guerillas dug the first tunnels in this area already during the French era, some of them were established as early as the 1800’s, over the decades it developed in to a whole network stretching tens of kilometers in all directions.
-Determining the authenticity of these particular tunnels is difficult as it appears some of them are dug out for the museum only.
+The Viet Minh guerillas dug the first tunnels in this area already during the French era, some of them were established even as early as the 1800's, over the decades it developed in to a whole network stretching tens of kilometers in all directions.
+Determining the authenticity of these particular tunnels is difficult as some of them clearly are dug out for the museum only, or at least enlarged to fit the western tourist.
 At the site there are a number of souvenir shops where war related items and other are for sale, there’s also a shooting range where visitors can try out some of the weapons from the era.

 Walking along the trails in the jungle is a good way of getting an idea of what soldiers on both sides went through.
 The whole area was heavily bombed during the war which the large amount of craters in the area will attest to and little vegetation was left.
 However today the jungle has reclaimed what it lost forty five years ago thus providing an authentic jungle experience.

 U.S. and ARVN troops would patrol the area in order to find VC bases and forces, often running in to ambushes.
 Those firefights would often be over in a matter of minutes as the VC troops melted away in the jungle and disappeared in to the tunnel systems.

 The Cu Chi tunnel museum will also give the visitor a good idea of how close to Saigon the VC forces would operate on a daily basis.
 This helps to explain how they were able smuggle weapons and ammunition enough in to Saigon in order to launch attacks during the Tet offensive.

 Being a tourist attraction this might not be one of the most adventurous destinations for the history traveler and despite its relative lack of authenticity we do recommend a visit to the Cu Chi Tunnels.